ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 natively supported by the Transport Services interface.

 Most Message Framers fall into one of two categories:

 - Header-prefixed record formats, such as a basic Type-Length-Value (TLV) structure

-- Delimeter-separated formats, such as HTTP/1.1.
+- Delimiter-separated formats, such as HTTP/1.1.

 Note that while Message Framers add the most value when placed above a protocol that otherwise does not preserve message boundaries, they can